angular/material/README.md

   </body>
 ```

-Developers seeking the latest, most-current build versions can use [RawGit.com](rawgit.com) to pull directly from the our distribution GitHub [Bower-Material](https://github.com/angular/bower-material) repository:
+Developers seeking the latest, most-current build versions can use [RawGit.com](rawgit.com) to pull directly from the distribution GitHub [Bower-Material](https://github.com/angular/bower-material) repository:

 ```html
   <head>